Primeline Crusader – Building a Brand

 - Marbling

 All these traits are generally lacking in most shedding sheep.
-Our approach to Primeline Shedders is the same as with our other breeding programs: using large contemporary groups, artificial breeding, and collecting accurate data (especially on shedding traits) to drive rapid improvement.
+Our approach to Primeline Crusaders is the same as with our other breeding programs: using large contemporary groups, artificial breeding, and collecting accurate data (especially on shedding traits) to drive rapid improvement.

 We expect strong demand for these shedding sheep, with a good number of rams likely to be available.